matan188/Models/README.md

 # Models
-Sciences Models to Social Phenomena
+Sciences Models to Social Phenomena.
+All models are implemented with Python.

 ## Schelling's Model of Segregation